NCERT Solutions for Class 11 Biology Chapter 1 – Free PDF Download

 7. Can you identify the correct sequence of taxonomical categories?

 (c) Species Genus Order Phylum

 8. Try to collect all the currently accepted meanings for the word ‘species’.
-Discuss with your teacher the meaning of species in case of higher plants and animals on one hand, and bacteria on the other hand.
+Discuss with your teacher the meaning of species in the case of higher plants and animals on the one hand and bacteria on the other hand.

 A group of individual organisms with basic similarities is called species.
 This is the basic unit of classification.
 Species are defined as individuals who share the same gene pool.

 Higher plants and animals: Criteria of reproductive isolation can be used to classify the species.